makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 You can use `rownames`, `colnames`, and `dimnames` to set or retrieve the column and rownames of a matrix.
-The functions `nrow` and `ncol` will tell you the number of rows and columns (this also applies to data frames!), while `length` will tell you the number of elements.
+The functions `nrow` and `ncol` will tell you the number of rows and columns, while `length` will tell you the number of elements.

 >